Roy E. Wright

 Chief Product Officer

 Alister Watt joined IBHS in 2018, bringing 25 years of strategy consulting and management experience across public and private sectors.
 Alister has worked in financial services, risk management, broadcast media, and fast-moving consumer goods.

-As the Chief Product Officer, Alister leads the efforts to translate IBHS’ top-tier science into action.
+As the Chief Product Officer, Alister leads the efforts to translate IBHS’s top-tier science into action.
 In addition to his enterprise-wide leadership role, Alister is responsible for several critical IBHS program areas, including FORTIFIED, media, product design, and technology.

 Mr. Watt has led large and small teams across the U.S., Europe and former Soviet Bloc.
 In these diverse roles, Alister brought structure to problem-solving, creativity to developing solutions, and rigor to implementing change.
 Prior to his work at IBHS, Alister’s career has spanned independent consulting, consulting for Accenture, Coray Gurnitz Strategy Consulting and Acquisition Solutions, and project management for Mars, Inc.

 A Scot by birth, Alister earned a bachelor’s degree from the University of Aberdeen, and subsequent to emigrating to the U.S., he earned a Masters of Business Administration from the Tuck School at Dartmouth College.